We have recently released an update to the way in which Templates, Word Stationery and Email Signatures are created and edited.

 - Templates, Stationery and Signatures themselves hold filing details to organise and categorise them in the Knowledge - Templates list.
 They are all held in a new Templates Cabinet as the top level of the filing.

-- Templates hold Default Filing Cabinet and Categories that will be set when the email or document is created with that template selected, providing the user has access to the relevant Cabinet.
-The Default Filing Cabinet and Categories from the selected Template will override the client or user defaults for filing.
+- Templates can optionally hold AutoFile Defaults for the Cabinet and Categories that will be set when the email or document is created with that template selected, providing the user has access to the relevant Cabinet.
+The AutoFile Defaults Cabinet and Categories from the selected Template will override the client or user defaults for filing.
 These are optional and can be left blank in a Template.
 You can also select, for example, just the Cabinet so that any categories are selected as relevant for the email or document that is created.
-When the email or document is created, the default Cabinet and Category from the Template can be changed if the user wants to.
+When the email or document is created, the AutoFile Defaults Cabinet and Category from the Template can be changed if the user wants to.

 - The Default Email Signature is no longer indicated in the Email Signature itself.
 The Email signature you want to use is selected in the Default Email Signature in Practice Settings - Admin - Settings.

 Refer below to Select the Email Signature to use as the Default for your Practice.

 If any users use a different Email Signature, this is still set up in their User Profile.
 If this has already been set up, and providing the name of the additional Email Signature is the same, this does not need to be updated in the User Profiles.